 The DRC shall have the right, but not the obligation, to require the Owner to remove, trim, or prune any tree, shrub, or plant which, in the reasonable opinion of the DRC, unreasonably impedes the passage of light or air of any Lot and to shape and thin trees for wind resiliency and appearance.

 In addition to selecting landscape plants based upon aesthetic characteristics, consideration shall be given to spatial constraints, ultimate mature size, relative drought tolerance, solar aspect, and soil type within the Community.
 Pre-approved trees, shrubs, ground cover, and turf are shown on the next sheet.
 Select trees from the small tree list and vertical accent list on the following sheets for appropriate tree selection.
-Others may

-87

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-be used depending on space and upon approval by the DRC.
+Others may be used depending on space and upon approval by the DRC.

 Trees with invasive root systems and deciduous/flowering/fruiting trees that drop excessive litter should not be proposed adjacent to Master Association Property or adjoining Dwellings or private yards.
 Such trees should be setback five (5) feet minimum from property lines unless they are of dwarf variety.
 Fruit bearing trees and/or shrubs are not allowed in the front yard area.
 Palm trees are not permitted in front yard areas and private yards.